YosoyBryan/ibrarium/README.md

 en français c'est plus bas 🇫🇷🇺🇸 c'est pour toi Xav
 # IBRARIUM BY JAMES AND GMN
-is an innovative and ultra-cost-effective home automation solution, designed to transform any Raspberry Pi into a powerful and accessible command center.
+ Ultra-cost-effective home automation solution, designed to transform any Raspberry Pi into a powerful and accessible command center.
 Forget expensive and complex systems: control everything in your home with a simple Telegram message, directly from your phone, anywhere in the world!
 Why IBRARIUM Is Revolutionary
 Existing "smart home" solutions are often costly, proprietary, or incompatible with your favorite devices (old AC, non-connected blinds, vintage hi-fi system).
 IBRARIUM breaks these barriers by offering:
  * Total Control via Telegram: Send commands in natural language using the Telegram app you already use.